A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 Note that homotopic HF spaces, and, more generally, weakly homotopic HF spaces, have the same homotopy content.

-\begin{Example} The customary examples are (i) when $X$ is a finite set, thought of as a discrete space, then $\chi^\pi(X)$ is the usual cardinality of $X$, and (ii) when $X$ is the classifying space of a finite groupoid, $G$, then $\chi^\pi(X)= \sum_{[x]\in \pi_0(G)} \frac{1}{|G(x)|}$, which is the \emph{groupoid cardinality of $G$}, in the sense of Baez and Dolan, \cite{BaezDolan}.
-We will generalise the previous formula for the case of crossed complexes of groupoids in \S \ref{sec:homotopy finite-CRS}. \end{Example}
+\begin{Example} The customary examples are (i) when $X$ is a finite set, thought of as a discrete space, then $\chi^\pi(X)$ is the usual cardinality of $X$, and (ii) when $X$ is the classifying space of a finite groupoid, $G$, then $\chi^\pi(X)= \sum_{[x]\in \pi_0(G)} \frac{1}{|G(x)|}$, which is the \emph{groupoid cardinality of $G$}, in the sense of Baez and Dolan, \cite{BaezDolan}, and \cite{baezetal}. \end{Example} \begin{Lemma} If $B$ and $B'$ are HF-spaces, then